dmikhr/tiempo-tracker/README.rst

 ``trt -st``

-Time will be presented in two formats: ``hr:min`` and as decimal number.
-The latter is convenient if you track your time in spreadsheets.
+Time will be presented in two formats: ``hr:min`` and as a decimal number.
+The latter is convenient for further storage in spreadsheets.